kimdoanh89/doanhluong.me/_posts/2020-09-06-vManage-REST-API.markdown

 `https://192.168.148.129:8444/apidocs`.

-The first question we need to ask is which API and which HTTP operation (GET/PUT/POST/DELETE) we need to use to list the SLA Class.
+The first question we need to ask is which API and which HTTP operation (GET/PUT/POST/DELETE) we use to list the SLA Class.
 The HTTP operation is easy, we need to use GET operation.

 However, for the API, vManage supports quite a lot of functionalities.
 Let's search in the browser for the keyword `SLA`.
-Here it is, `Configuration - Policy SLA Class Builder` is the group of APIs that we need to pay attention to.
+Here it is, `Configuration - Policy SLA Class Builder` is the group of APIs that we should pay attention to.

 {% include figure image_path="/assets/03_SD-WAN/01_vManage_APIs/images/06_find_SLA.png" %}